andrezero/andretorgal.site.old/content/pages/about/story.md

 ## Next

 I have been working with web things and engineering teams since then.
-This story continues in a page [about my work](/about/work), where I cover 1999 to present day.
+This story continues in a page about [my work as a software engineer](/about/work), where I cover 1999 to present day.

 I'll soon write a continuation for the personal track as well.
 I am enjoying the exercise.